-- 1.7 The University reserves the right to take measures pursuant to its Disciplinary Regulations to deal with behaviour which is the result of physical or mental health issues, depending on the individual circumstances of the case, and in particular where a student's health or behaviour poses a risk to themselves or others or where the student fails to positively respond to more supportive interventions. - 1.8 In order to address adverse circumstances that arise out of mental health conditions, the University will be clear about any limits of support provision, particularly where little to no progress is made in the overall stability of the individual student concerned. - 1.9 If concerns are raised while a student is on placement, where the University's ability to engage with the student may be limited, if possible, the University will discuss with the placement provider alternative arrangements that might address any concerns.
+- 1.6 The University reserves the right to take measures pursuant to its Disciplinary Regulations to deal with behaviour which is the result of physical or mental health issues, depending on the individual circumstances of the case, and in particular where a student's health or behaviour poses a risk to themselves or others or where the student fails to positively respond to more supportive interventions - 1.7 In order to address adverse circumstances that arise out of mental health conditions, the University will be clear about any limits of support provision, particularly where little to no progress is made in the overall stability of the individual student concerned. - 1.8 If concerns are raised while a student is on placement, where the University's ability to engage with the student may be limited, if possible, the University will discuss with the placement provider alternative arrangements that might address any concerns.
 If the concern is not appropriate for Fitness to Study procedures, refer to the Fitness to Practise Policy for guidance.
-This decision will be made by Student Support Services in consultation with the academic department/school.
+This decision will be made by Student Support Services in consultation with the Programme Leader of the academic School/faculty.